psu13/mutable-hakyll/posts/fried-rice-2023.md

 #### Variations that You Will Love

 OK.
-The first variation is too add meat.
+The first variation is to add meat.
 You can add a lot of different kinds of meat:

 - Ground pork/beef/lamb/whatever.
 If you hate yourself go all out with ground chicken/turkey.
 I'd rather not.